 If Ehrman is saying that these names are fraudulent, then he should be ashamed of himself.
 In fact, I am pretty sure he never said this.
 I am pretty sure that someone else–someone very unscrupulous–is putting these words in Ehrman’s mouth, which is not acceptable.
 This person owes Ehrman an apology and this person owes you an apology.
 Good luck getting such an apology, however.
 To say that there is some room for doubt as to authorship is not only acceptable, it is the correct thing to do.
 But to charge second century Christians with fraud is irresponsible and such people should be called out for such bad behavior.
 To say that someone might be mistaken is ethical and right, but to accuse of fraud with no evidence to support deceit, especially when common sense says that it is fairly likely that Mark wrote Mark is irresponsible.

 My final comment.
 As I said above, the fact is that Matthew, Mark, Luke and John are inspired books is established by the content of the books themselves.
 Jesus walked on water, raised the dead, lived a sinless life and was himself raised from the dead.
 The same God who brought about these events also caused the four gospels to be written.
-Please do not let the somewhat leading, but mostly true statements by Ehrman obscure the truth, which is that these four gospels are the inspired word of God.
+Please do not let the largely factual statements by Ehrman, combined with his misleading interpretations obscure the truth, which is that these four gospels are the inspired word of God.